Description

 - discuss the role of the sustainable development goals to address major global health challenges;

-- and comprehend the role of international partnership, ethical aspects, technological innovation and advocacy for research and development on global health.
+- comprehend the role of international partnership, ethical aspects, technological innovation and advocacy for research and development on global health.

 Study load

-One week full-time
+One week full-time.

 Costs